 Non-derivative financial assets which have fixed or determinable payments that are not quoted in an active market are classified as loans and receivables.
 Loans and receivables are measured at amortised cost, using the effective interest method, less impairment.
 Interest is recognised by applying the effective interest rate, except for short-term receivables when the recognition of interest would be immaterial.

-The Group's loans and receivables in the statements of financial position comprise trade and other receivables (other than prepayments and advances to suppliers) and cash and bank balances.
+The Group's loans and receivables in the statements of financial position comprise trade and other receivables (other than advances to suppliers, value added tax ("VAT") receivables and prepayments) and cash and bank balances.